Working as an RA

 If your professor has already located a number of sources for you to retrieve and review, follow the steps below to locate the material.

-- If we do not have a copy, check the Fordham University catalog.
+- If you do not find a record for the book in FULLPAC, check the Fordham University catalog.
 If it is listed as being held at the "Quinn - Lincoln Center" library, record that call number and proceed to the Quinn Library to obtain it yourself; if it is listed as being at "Rose Hill" or "Westchester" you need to submit an ILL request for it.

-- If they do not have a copy either, submit an ILL request for it.
+- If the Fordham University Libraries do not have a copy either, submit an ILL request for it.

 - Determine the title of the journal which the article appears in.
 This is the title which you will search in our system.
 Also ask yourself whether it sounds like a law-related journal, or a non-law related journal.